metreeca/metreeca-core/docs/tutorials/consuming-jsonld-apis.md

 HTTP/2 204 No Content
 ```

-The deleted resource is immediately no longer available for retrieval at the previous URL.
+The deleted resource is immediately no longer available for retrieval.

 # Faceted Search